How Each Index Works

 Node: Corresponds to a chunk of text from a Document.
 LlamaIndex takes in Document objects and internally parses/chunks them into Node objects.

 Response Synthesis: Our module which synthesizes a response given the retrieved Node.
 You can see how to specify different response modes here.

-The summary index simply stores Nodes as a sequential chain.
+The list index simply stores Nodes as a sequential chain.

 During query time, if no other query parameters are specified, LlamaIndex simply loads all Nodes in the list into our Response Synthesis module.

-The summary index does offer numerous ways of querying a summary index, from an embedding-based query which will fetch the top-k neighbors, or with the addition of a keyword filter, as seen below:
+The list index does offer numerous ways of querying a list index, from an embedding-based query which will fetch the top-k neighbors, or with the addition of a keyword filter, as seen below: